Projects

 Since 2020, the ASHP has undertaken several initiatives to support and promote the efforts of educators and public historians focused on LGBTQ+ history.

 Who Built America?
-OER
+Open Educational Resource

 A free, interactive, online edition of the award-winning textbook, Who Built America?